 Ultimately, your pet does have an impact on the planet.
 Understand that impact is the first step.
 Hopefully, you now feel armed and ready to tackle the rest!
 I can’t wait to hear how it goes!

-If you’re looking for more ideas on your zero-waste journey, or if you want to delve deeper into lessening your pet’s “carbon pawprint,” sign up for the 7-day zero-waste challenge.
-You’ll get a free pet-safe cleaning guide at signup, which goes hand in hand with zero-waste pet food… because you have to clean all those bowls and scoops!
+If you’re looking for more ideas on your zero-waste journey, or if you want to delve deeper into lessening your pet’s “carbon pawprint,” join our email community AND snag the free Pet-Safe Cleaning Guide right here!
+The cleaning guide goes hand in hand with zero-waste pet food… because you have to clean all those bowls and scoops!

 Otherwise, thanks for being a part of this community that cares so deeply about the environment and about the pets we love so much.